conradSZY05/mandelbrot_rend/README.md

 <img width="2880" height="2160" alt="image" src="https://github.com/user-attachments/assets/7a082334-591d-43d5-ba0c-d2a851fa4900" />

 # Framebuffer
 The framebuffer is by far the most important aspect of the mandelbrot renderer as it is responsible for storing the rendered mandelbrot image, as well as being the main factor in hardware limitation.
 Using a single core iteration (see more on this in the next section), the hardware utilisation was really getting pushed with 80% of the BRAM being used.
-The Basys 3 contains 1.8 Mb of BRAM available, at 640x480 resolution, thats 307200 pixels in total, with 4 bits per pixel thats 1228800 pixels in total needed to be stored on the framebuffer at any one time.
+The Basys 3 contains 1.8 Mb of BRAM available, at 640x480 resolution, thats 307200 pixels in total, with 4 bits per pixel thats 1228800 bits in total needed to be stored on the framebuffer at any one time.
 Any more than 4 bits will exceed the framebuffer limit, that is why I chose only 4 bits to represent the colour of each pixel.
 This is the hardware utilisation for the single core iteration version.
 <img width="1280" height="149" alt="image" src="https://github.com/user-attachments/assets/ac6ea389-dbe9-4d81-9d8e-04dead40802a" />
 The framebuffer is a simple dual port framebuffer, in that it is written to at 100 MHz (the Basys 3 clock), and read at 25.125 MHz (the pixel clock).